 Prefabricated

-MONAD is a four-storey mixed-use project in Vancouver’s Kitsilano neighbourhood, featuring three highly efficient condominiums built with wood-frame modular construction—to maximize space and reduce disruption to the area.
+In Vancouver’s Kitsilano neighbourhood, MONAD features three highly efficient condominiums built with wood-frame modular construction to maximize space and reduce disruption to the area.

 The innovative, systematized approach to infill development resulted in bright, airy dwellings that are more like “sky houses” than traditional condominium units.
 The MONAD system uses open-sided modules that, with the addition of bridging panels of different lengths, can be adapted to infill lots of varying widths.
-Low-carbon construction, a high-performance building envelope, and on-site renewable energy enhance the sustainability of the project.
+Low-carbon construction, a high-performance building envelope and on-site renewable energy enhance the sustainability of the project.
 The four-storey mixed-use building includes a ground-floor commercial unit made from concrete construction.
 The top two units have access to a roof garden.

 A high-quality system that offers flexibility